rjkviegas/course/algorithmic_complexity/README.md

 )
 * [An explanation of hashtables that has you build one in ruby](https://www.rubyguides.com/2017/02/hash-tables-explained/)

+- [ ] Looking at your less efficient algorithms, can you spot operations that have a high hidden cost?
+- [ ] Would some of your algorithms benefit from using a different data structure?
+- [ ] Challenge yourself to write linear functions for _shuffling_, _reversing_, _find duplicates_, _most frequent words_ and _sorting 0s and 1s_

 #### 2. Change the structure of your algorithm

 Notice parts of your algorithm that repeat the same operations on the same elements.
 Is there a way you can only do these operations once?